readmeio/rdme/documentation/commands/docs.md

 `rdme docs`
 ===========

-Upload Markdown files to the Guides section of your ReadMe project.
+Upload or export Guides in your ReadMe project.

 * [`rdme docs upload PATH`](#rdme-docs-upload-path)